SalomePlatform/shaper/src/FeaturesPlugin/doc/symmetryFeature.rst

 Symmetry
 ========

-The feature **Symmetry** makes symmetrical copy of a selected shape.
+**Symmetry** feature makes a symmetrical copy of the selected shape.

-To create Symmetry in the active part:
+To create a Symmetry in the active part:

 #. select in the Main Menu *Part - > Symmetry* item  or
 #. click **Symmetry** button in the toolbar